benroberts999/ampsci/README.md

  * Copy "doc/Makefile.example" from doc/ directory to the working directory, and rename to -> "Makefile"
     * e.g.: _$cp ./doc/Makefile.example ./Makefile_
- * (This is so you can make any necessary changes, and they won't be overwritten if you re pull from git)
+    * This way, the Makefil is not tracked by git, meaning you can pull changes from github without over-writing any changes you have made to the makefile
  * All programs compiled using the Makefile (run _$make_)
  * The file _Makefile_ has some basic compilation options.
 It's currently set up to work on most linux systems, you may need to change a few options for others (see below)
  * Tested with g++ and clang++ on linux and mac (requires c++17)